NixOS/rfcs/rfcs/0060-content-addressed-paths.md

 By making this opt-in, we can impose arbitrary limitations to the paths that are allowed to be ca to avoid some tricky issues that can arise with content-adressability.

-In particular, we restrict ourselves to paths without any non-textual self-reference (_i.e_ a self-reference hidden inside a zip file) and known to be deterministic (for caching reasons, see [caching]).
+In particular, we restrict ourselves to paths that are:

+- without any non-textual self-reference (_i.e_ a self-reference hidden inside a zip file)
+- known to be deterministic (for caching reasons, see [caching]).

-That way we don't have to worry about the fact that hash-rewriting is only an approximation nor by the semantics of the distribution of non-deterministic paths, **but** we also leave the option to lift these restrictions later.
+That way we don't have to worry about the fact that hash-rewriting is only an approximation nor by the semantics of the distribution of non-deterministic paths.

+We also leave the option to lift these restrictions later.

 This RFC already has a (somewhat working) POC at
 <https://github.com/NixOS/nix/pull/3262>.